StuartsProjects/StuartsProjects.github.io/_posts/2018-03-22-adventures-with-the-esp32.md

 Analogue, read a battery voltage for instance.

-Pulse Width Modulation, not needed for my board, but useful for the Mikrobus sockets.
+Pulse Width Modulation, not needed for my board, but useful for the sockets to take the breadboard friendly modules.

 UART transmit and receive, two channels.